 Since opening its doors in 1965, Simon Fraser University has spread to the downtown core of Vancouver, as well as the suburb of Surrey.
 All three campuses have developed strong ties with their local communities.
 One example is UniverCity, a model sustainable community with a current population of 5,000 residents, which SFU Community Trust is developing on Burnaby Mountain.
 The main campus is known for its Arthur Erickson-designed buildings, which have since fallen into disrepair, though the chemistry wing was recently renovated.
 Still, the mountain views are stunning.
 A three-semester system provides ﬂexibility and the university has extensive co-op offerings.
 SFU also runs a grants program that parallels the government-funded Undergraduate Student Research Awards in the sciences, social sciences and humanities.
-Still a young university—it celebrated its 50th anniversary two years ago—the school does well in international rankings.
+Although still a young university—it celebrated its 50th anniversary three years ago—the school does well in international rankings.
 “SFU has become internationally recognized for the quality of its educational programs and research, and we’re committed to building on these strengths as we continue to engage the world,” says president Andrew Petter.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|